hero media

 17. Zushi Barangaroo

-Enjoy salmon nigiri with free-flowing drinks at Zushi Barangaroo.
+Enjoy nigiri alongside free-flowing drinks at Zushi Barangaroo.

 Best for: The inside-out sushi roll with soft-shell crab

 The chefs at Zushi Barangaroo showcase the incredible diversity of sushi, which is rolled by hand and uniformly neat and pretty.
-Pump up your tires with a hit of wasabi here and you’ll feel like you’ve won it big in the sushi sweepstakes.
-The sushi are like miniature flavour bombs and so fresh the rice is still warm.
+Pump up your tyres with a hit of wasabi here and you’ll feel like you’ve won it big in the sushi sweepstakes.
+The sushi is so fresh the rice is still warm and they present like miniature flavour bombs.
 Watch the chefs scoring the fish with precise knifework, which excites those who believe the sushi at Zushi Barangaroo to be the best in Sydney.
 The sake here is like God’s nectar.
 The meal is served at the counter and is one of our favourite bare-bones kind of slap-up sushi places in Sydney.
 Zushi Barangaroo is also one of the best waterfront restaurants in Sydney for sushi.

 Atmosphere: Think refined izakaya in the backstreets of Osaka.